USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 Consumer Module Overview
 ------------------------
 As explained in the Overview chapter, and shown in :numref:`mo_label_compare`, OMEGA is structured in a modular format.
-This means that each primary module, the Policy Module, Producer Module, Consumer Module and Effects Module, can be changed without requiring code changes in other modules.
+This means that each primary module --- the Policy Module, Producer Module, Consumer Module and Effects Module --- can be changed without requiring code changes in other modules.
 This ensures users can update model assumptions and methods while preserving the consistency and functionality of OMEGA.

 An overview of the Consumer Module can be seen in :numref:`al_label_cm_ov`.
 This overview shows the connections between the Consumer Module, the analysis context, and other OMEGA modules.
 The Consumer Module receives inputs from the analysis context and the Producer Module, and computes outputs used in iteration with the Producer Module and for use in the Effects Module.